Passive House is justifiably regarded to be the most energy efficient building standard in the world, as well as the most challenging to meet.

 Supported by Student Advocate – Tom McCormack

 In addition to instructor support via the discussion board, students have access to Tom McCormack, HeatSpring's Student Advocate.
-He is available to answer general questions via email, discussion board, chat, or phone.
+He is available to answer general questions via email, course discussion board, or chat.

 Earn a Certificate of Completion